junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Let's get you outta here first," Dean ignores him, helping Cas on his foot.

 Cas staggers, Dean slings his arm around his shoulder and holds his waist, taking him to his room.
-He seems to get a lot better when he settles down on the bed.
+He seems to get a lot better just as they move away from the Devil.
+And when he settles down on the bed, his coughing has stopped.
 Though his face is still pale.
 And the moment Cas is able to start talking again, the first sentence comes out is: "I'm sorry, Dean --"

 Dean shushes him gently, using his sleeve to clean up the blood at his lips.
 "Shhh -- save your strength, Cas.
 We'll take care of Lucifer.
 He'll pay for whatever he did to you.
 Why don't you just take some rest first, and we'll talk later?"

 Cas looks like he can't agree more.
 His breath is still labored, his eyelids seem too heavy to keep open.

-Dean regards him studiously, putting a hand on his forehead as if testing his body temperature, telling him, "Remember I said I used to take care of Sammy when he was a sicky child?
+Dean regards him studiously, putting a hand on his forehead as if testing his body temperature.
+He can't help telling him, "Remember I said I used to take care of Sammy when he was a sickish child?
 I'd sit by his bed all night just to check if he's still breathing every two minutes 'cause I'd be too worried.
 I couldn't have a full night's sleep until he was bouncing back."

 He looks at the angel's closed eyes, and the dark tired circles around them, the old bruises that are still not fully recovered.
 His fingers ghosting on those trails on his cheeks, Dean whispers, worried to his bones, "Cas, please tell me you'll be fine.
 Everything is going to be okay."